ethereum/fe/README.md

 * Sections of informal prose to aid in understanding of the grammar, semantics, their relationship, and the context in which they operate.

+A work in progress draft of the specification can be found [here](https://github.com/ethereum/fe/blob/master/spec/index.md).

 A secondary goal to providing a specification document could be to also provide an executable specification via tools such as the [K framework](http://www.kframework.org/index.php/Main_Page).
 Providing such an